padlocbio/padloc/README.md

 If you use [PADLOC](https://github.com/padlocbio/padloc) or [PADLOC-DB](https://github.com/padlocbio/padloc-db) please cite:

 > Payne, L.J., Todeschini, T.C., Wu, Y., Perry, B.J., Ronson, C.W., Fineran, P.C., Nobrega, F.L., Jackson, S.A.
-Identification and classification of antiviral defence systems in bacteria and archaea with PADLOC reveals new system types. *Unpublished*, **X**, XXXX-XXXX. doi: XX/XXXXXX
+(2021) Identification and classification of antiviral defence systems in bacteria and archaea with PADLOC reveals new system types. *Nucleic Acids Res*, **X**, XXXX-XXXX. doi: [10/gzgh](https://doi.org/10/gzgh)

 The HMMs in [PADLOC-DB](https://github.com/padlocbio/padloc-db) were built/curated using data from various sources, we encourage you to also give credit to these groups by [citing them too](#References).